lemira/com_kunenatopic2article/README.md

 This component uses the [chriskonnertz/bbcode](https://github.com/chriskonnertz/bbcode) parser for BBCode to HTML conversion.
 Huge thanks to Chris Konnertz!

+Of course, I am grateful to the **Kunena** developers, whose forum I use on my sites for many years.

 ## ✋ Support

 If you like this project, you can make a donation via PayPal: